Acceptable Use Policy (AUP)

 Memset® Administrative Login and Management Software

-To facilitate network/server management, inventory and related activities, all Memset® Servers include a Memset® administrative account and password and/or a Memset® daemon.
-All reasonable precautions are taken by Memset® to maintain the security of these tools and the privacy of client data.
-Customers must not tamper, hinder, delete, or in any way change the functioning of these tools.
+To facilitate network/server management, inventory and related activities, all Memset® Servers and Services include a Memset® administrative account, Memset® agent or other method of Memset® administration.
+Reasonable precautions are taken by Memset® to maintain the security of these tools and the privacy of client data.
+Customers should not tamper, hinder, delete, or in any way change the functioning of these Memset® administration methods.
 To do so intentionally will breach the Memset® Terms and Conditions and may affect our ability to deliver in line with the Service Level Agreement.

-For some shared resources we require that customers do not continuously use an unreasonable excess of those resources (using them in a burstable fashion is, of course, entirely acceptable).
-Examples of an excess might include continuously & actively using swap on Miniserver® VM rather than upgrading RAM, running software that uses all available CPU constantly (such as SETI@Home) or continuously using many times the base-allocation of unmetered bandwidth.
+For some shared resources we require that customers do not continuously use an unreasonable excess of those resources.
+Examples of an excess might include continuously & actively using swap on Miniserver® VM rather than upgrading RAM, running software that deliberately uses all available CPU resource constantly or continuously using many times the base-allocation of unmetered bandwidth.
 In such circumstances we reserve the right, at our discretion, to request that the client cease such activities or be forcibly upgraded to a more suitable package or, in the case of excess use of unmetered bandwidth, be moved to a metered bandwidth connection.

 This Acceptable Use Policy (AUP) is not exhaustive.
 Memset® has the right to refuse service to anyone at any time WITHOUT WARNING OR PRIOR NOTICE.
 No refunds of fees paid will be made if account termination is due to a violation of the Acceptable Use Policy as outlined above.